Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Introduction

 Our work attempts to answer a more structured question: in audio--visual joint representation, whether semantic information is explicitly concentrated in a designated shared subspace and does not leak into modality-specific branches.
 This distinction is particularly critical in generative or controllable modeling tasks.
 To address this, we propose an Asymmetric Hierarchical Anchoring (AHA) structure.
 Motivated by the fact that audio is commonly used as a conditioning signal in generative settings and often provides a compact and robust cue for high-level semantics under unconstrained visual noise~\cite{aytar2016soundnet,narasimhan2022strumming, biner2024sonicdiffusion, cheng2024dawn, gao2025wan}, we anchor semantics on the audio modality, utilizing a single-branch Residual Vector Quantization (RVQ)~\cite{lee2022autoregressive} structure to construct an asymmetric semantic anchor point.
 RVQ has been widely adopted in generation and representation learning(especially in audio field)~\cite{defossez2022high,kim2024efficient,zhang2025mbcodec,kim2025improving} due to its ability to naturally decompose a signal into a coarse-to-fine hierarchy where the primary quantization layers capture the most salient semantic concepts.
 We designate this layer as a semantic anchor, forcing the video's semantic encoder to align with this predefined discrete target.
 This provides a structural prior that guides visual feature distillation, effectively resolving the allocation dilemma.
 On this basis, we introduce a more effective Gradient Reversal Layer (GRL)-based Adversarial Decoupler.
 By treating disentanglement as a min-max game, we suppress modality-specific information from the video semantic branch.
 Finally, we introduce Local Sliding Alignment (LSA) to refine cross-modal alignment at a granular temporal level for unconstrained sequences.
 This entire structure has been verified as effective through a series of our experiments.
-Our main contributions are summarized as follows: \begin{itemize} \item We introduce an Asymmetric architecture that leverages the hierarchical nature of audio RVQ as a structural anchor to provide a stable target for visual semantic distillation. \item We propose a robust GRL-based Adversarial Decoupler that outperforms traditional variational upper-bound MI estimators in separating semantics from modality-specific information. \item We propose a novel Cross-Modal Generalization framework AHA, which has broad application prospects in generative or controllable modeling tasks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce an Asymmetric architecture that leverages the hierarchical nature of audio RVQ as a structural anchor to provide a stable target for visual semantic distillation. \item We propose a robust GRL-based Adversarial Decoupler that outperforms traditional variational upper-bound MI estimators in separating semantics from modality-specific information. \item We propose AHA, a novel Cross-Modal Generalization framework that achieves effective semantic-specific disentanglement; the quality of the learned representations is further validated by a talking-face diagnostic experiment, suggesting broader applicability beyond classification tasks. \end{itemize}